 In their environment, trees are grounded and stable.
 They are firm in the ground and it takes a lot to push one over.
 Therefore, tree oils help to stabilize our mood.
 Scientifically speaking, they help your cells from being sluggish to being more vibrant by carrying nutrients to your body.
 Oils in this category include Spruce, Arborvitae, Frankincense, Cedarwood, and Cyprus.
-These oils have shown to be so grounding that they can actually be used for children with Autism who often struggle with overstimulation.
+These oils have shown to be so grounding that they can be used for children who struggle with overstimulation.
 Forgive is a mood oil that contains tree oils and is known to assist in moments of anger or feelings of being unsettled.
 Using tree oils can help to ground and balance those emotions that can negatively impact your day.
 And lastly, let’s talk a little about flowers.
 Those beautiful plants we love to have in our homes within pain site because they make us feel happier.
 What are flowers in nature?
 What are their colors like?
 They tend to not be as bright and vibrant as citruses.
 Their colors are softer and they have a more serene look.
 So in the body, flower oils are going to be calming and comforting in the body and helps maintain an already healthy blood pressure.
 Ylang ylang is a flower and was found in research to have a harmonizing and calming effect in the body.
 Mood blends that contain flowers are Peace and Console.
 These are great oils to bring you back to a state of peace!

 Essential oils are powerful tools when it comes to influencing our mood and emotions.
 The best part?
 They do so much more good in our bodies than just make us feel happier or more motivated.
 And it is wonderful to know that when we feel down, sluggish, sad, or mean-spirited, we can think about how we would rather feel and know right away which oils would assist with that!